 - 1 Blue Bias Value

-- 2 Green Bias Value
+- (2) Green Bias Value

 - 3 Red Bias Value

-- (4) Blue Gain Value
+- 4 Blue Gain Value

 - (5) Green Gain Value

 - 6 Red Gain Value

-3. The White Balance values to be stored

-Each value requires two bytes of data, the first byte of the pairing is the Most Significant byte.
+- 3. The White Balance values to be stored Each value requires two bytes of data, the first byte of the pairing is the Most Significant byte.
 The pairs of bytes start at the Least Significant Bit end of the elements of data being sent i.e. if the data to be saved is blue gain and red bias then the first pair of white balance value bytes is blue gain and the last pair is red bias.

-If there are not enough or too many data bytes of white balance data to be saved then no values are changed and the message is effectively ignored.
-The values are specified as follows:
+If there are not enough or too many data bytes of white balance data to be saved then NAK is issued by the monitor.